Pell Mell (band): History

+Pell Mell broke up in 1984.
+SST Records began releasing Pell Mell material in the late '80s, including a remixed version of Rhyming Guitars and an expanded version of Bumper Crop.
+During this time, the former bandmates had scattered across the United States, with Beerman living in Philadelphia, Owen having relocated to Hoboken, New Jersey, Freeman staying in San Francisco, and Fisk having moved to Ellensburg, Washington.
+Beerman began writing new music with the band's soundman David Spalding, and soon Freeman, Owen, and Fisk joined in, each member sending recordings back and forth by mail.
+The band would reconvene to record this material, released as the full-length Flow on SST.

 Over the seventeen years the band existed, it experienced a number of line-up changes and recorded for no less than five labels.
 The drummer, Bob Beerman remained the only constant member of Pell Mell, but its most permanent and final lineup included other notable musicians like keyboardist Steve Fisk, bassist Greg Freeman and guitarist David Spalding.
 Fisk is known for his extensive production work as well as his solo music career and work in Pigeonhed and the Halo Benders.
 Freeman — formerly a member of the Call — was also a producer outside of Pell Mell.
 David Spalding was the guitar tech for the Call.

 Pell Mell's song titled "Nothing Lies Still Long" from the Interstate album featured on HBO's Six Feet Under as recap music.
 The song was used this way for the entire first and second season, and for most of the third season.
 The song was also used in the 2001 movie “Joyride” starring Paul Walker and Steve Zahn.
+Some of the band's music also appeared on The Real World: Road Rules Challenge and NPR's All Things Considered.